ShortGPT: Layers in Large Language Models are More Redundant Than You Expect: Introduction

+To mitigate the hardware demands of large models, model compression techniques have become a critical area of focus \citep{zhu2023survey}.
+These techniques are generally divided into quantization \citep{liu2021post,gholami2022survey,dettmers2022llm,dettmers2024qlora} and pruning\citep{lecun1989optimal,han2015learning,frantar2023massive}.
+Quantization reduces the precision of model parameters, but its effectiveness often requires specific hardware support.
+In contrast, pruning method removes redundant parameters to decrease the model's size and computation, offering a more flexible and hardware-agnostic approach.
+Despite its advantages, many existing pruning methods are complex; for example, some require gradient information \citep{ma2024llm}, which limits their practicality.

+In this paper, we focus on the issue of layer redundancy in LLMs and propose a novel approach for simplifying these models.
+We introduce \textbf{Block Influence (BI)}, a metric that quantifies how much the hidden state changes after passing through each layer, providing a more direct measure of a layer's importance.
+Leveraging this insight, we propose a simple yet effective pruning method \textbf{ShortGPT}, which identifies and removes layers with lower BI scores, significantly reducing model size without sacrificing much performance.

+To evaluate our approach, we conducted evaluation across comprehensive benchmarks.
+Our experiments revealed that our method exhibits a smaller performance decrement compared to the previous methods.
+For instance, removing 10 layers (25\% of the total 40 layers) from the LLaMA 2-13B model resulted in only a slight drop in performance on the MMLU benchmark \citep{hendrycks2020measuring}, from 55.0 to 52.2.
+Our findings highlight substantial redundancy in current LLMs and suggest potential avenues for improving the efficiency of model training by reducing inherent redundancy in the future.

 The main contributions of our paper are summarized as follows: \begin{itemize} \item We analyze the redundancy in large language models (LLMs) and find that they exhibit significant redundancy at the layer level.
-This insight inspires us to prune LLMs by simply removing redundant layers. \item We propose a metric called Block Influence (BI) as an effective indicator of layer importance.
-Through a quantitative analysis, we demonstrate that LLMs possess redundancy both in depth (layers) and width (parameters within layers). \item Based on the BI metric, we propose a simple yet effective pruning strategy by removing layers with low BI scores.
-Experimental results show that our method maintains 92\% performance while reducing approximately 25\% of the parameters and computation, outperforming previous state-of-the-art methods. \item Furthermore, we demonstrate that our layer pruning approach is orthogonal to quantization methods, meaning it can be combined with quantization techniques to further reduce the deployment overhead of LLMs. \end{itemize}
+This finding inspire us to prune LLMs by simply removing redundant layers. \item We propose a metric called Block Influence (BI) as an indicator of layer importance.
+Based on BI, our layer removal method maintains approximately 90\% performance while reducing approximately 25\% of parameters, outperforming previous state-of-the-art methods. \item Furthermore, we demonstrate that our layer pruning approach is orthogonal to quantization methods, meaning it can be combined with quantization techniques to further reduce the deployment overhead of LLMs. \end{itemize}